 Amended Eff.
 July 1, 2007; March 1, 2007; July 18, 2002.

+15A NCAC 02D .1404 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .1404 RECORDKEEPING: REPORTING: MONITORING:

 (a) General requirements.
-The owner or operator of any source shall comply with the monitoring, recordkeeping and reporting requirements in Section .0600 of this Subchapter and shall maintain all records necessary for determining compliance with all applicable limitations and standards of this Section for five years.
+The owner or operator of any source shall comply with the monitoring, recordkeeping and reporting requirements in 15A NCAC 02D .0600 and shall maintain all records necessary for determining compliance with all applicable limitations and standards of this Section for five years.

 (b) Submittal of information to show compliance status.
-The owner or operator of any source shall maintain and, when requested by the Director, submit any information required by this Section to determine the compliance status of an affected source.
+The owner or operator of any source shall maintain, and when requested by the Director, submit any information required by this Section to determine the compliance status of an affected source.

 (c) Excess emissions reporting.
-The owner or operator shall report excess emissions following the procedures under Rule .0535 of this Subchapter.
+The owner or operator shall report excess emissions following the procedures in 15A NCAC 02D .0535.

 (d) Continuous emissions monitors.

-(1) The owner or operator shall install, operate, and maintain a continuous emission monitoring system according to 40 CFR Part 75, Subpart H, with such exceptions as may be allowed under 40 CFR Part 75, Subpart H or 40 CFR Part 96 if the source is covered under Rule .1418 of this Section except internal combustion engines.
+(1) The owner or operator shall install, operate, and maintain a continuous emission monitoring system according to 40 CFR Part 75, Subpart H, with such exceptions as may be allowed under 40 CFR Part 75, Subpart H or 40 CFR Part 96 if the source is covered by 15A NCAC 02D .1418 with the exception of internal combustion engines.

-(2) The owner or operator of a source that is subject to the requirements of this Section but not covered under Subparagraph (1) of this Paragraph and that uses a continuous emissions monitoring system to measure emissions of nitrogen oxides shall operate and maintain the continuous emission monitoring system according to 40 CFR Part 60, Appendix B, Specification 2, and Appendix F or Part 75, Subpart H. If diluent monitoring is required, 40 CFR Part 60, Appendix B, Specification 3, shall be used.
+(2) The owner or operator of a source that is subject to the requirements of this Section but not covered under Subparagraph (1) of this Paragraph and uses a continuous emissions monitoring system to measure emissions of nitrogen oxides shall operate and maintain the continuous emission monitoring system according to 40 CFR Part 60, Appendix B, Specification 2, and Appendix F or 40 CFR Part 75, Subpart H. If diluent monitoring is required, 40 CFR Part 60, Appendix B, Specification 3, shall be used.
 If flow monitoring is required, 40 CFR Part 60, Appendix B, Specification 6, shall be used.

-(3) The owner or operator of the following sources is not required to use continuous emission monitors unless the Director determines that a continuous emission monitor is necessary under Rule .0611 of this Subchapter to show compliance with the rules of this Section:
+(3) The owner or operator of the following sources are not required to use continuous emission monitors unless the Director determines that a continuous emission monitor is necessary pursuant to 15A NCAC 02D .0611 to show compliance with this Section:

-(A) a boiler or indirect-fired process heater covered under Rule .1407 of this Section with a maximum heat input less than or equal to 250 million Btu per hour;
+(A) a boiler or indirect-fired process heater regulated by 15A NCAC 02D.1407 with a maximum heat input less than or equal to 250 million Btu per hour;

-(B) stationary internal combustion engines covered under Rule .1409 of this Section except for engines covered under Rules .1409(b) and .1418 of this Section.
+(B) stationary internal combustion engines regulated by 15A NCAC 02D .1409 except for those engines regulated by 15A NCAC 02D .1409(b) and .1418.

 (e) Missing data.

-(1) If data from continuous emission monitoring systems required to meet the requirements of 40 CFR Part 75 are not available at a time that the source is operated, the procedures in 40 CFR Part 75 shall be used to supply the missing data.
+(1) If data from continuous emission monitoring systems required to meet the requirements of 40 CFR Part 75 are not available at a time that the source is operated, the procedures in 40 CFR Part 75, Subpart D shall be used to supply the missing data.

 (2) For continuous emissions monitors not covered under Subparagraph (1) of this Paragraph, data shall be available for at least 95 percent of the emission sources operating hours for the applicable averaging period, where four equally spaced readings constitute a valid hour.
 If data from continuous emission monitoring systems are not available for at least 95 percent of the time that the source is operated, the owner or operator of the monitor shall: